Litou1/STResNet/README.md

 # STResNet
-Spatial-Temporal resnet code for efficient CT image denoising This repository is the official implementation of [Efficient and Accurate Spatial-Temporal Denoising Network for LDCT scans]
+Spatial-Temporal ResNet code for efficient CT image denoising.
+This repository is the official implementation of [Efficient and Accurate Spatial-Temporal Denoising Network for LDCT scans](url)

 ## Requirements